Amcache registry structure: every key explained

 Hash SHA-1 of the driver.

-For BYOVD (bring-your-own-vulnerable-driver) investigations, sort by DriverTimeStamp ascending and look for old-but-signed drivers that appeared recently on the host.
-A driver compiled in 2014 that first shows up in your Amcache today is suspicious by construction.
+For BYOVD investigations, sort by DriverTimeStamp ascending and look for old-but-signed drivers that appeared recently on the host.
+A driver compiled in 2014 that first shows up in your hive today is suspicious by construction.
+See the BYOVD glossary.

 Value name Meaning